jncraton/operating-systems-cpsc4420/lectures/17-deadlocks-scheduling.md

 Prevention Through Resource Ordering
 ------------------------------------

-- Requires resources to have globals IDs
+- Requires resources to have global IDs
 - When locking resources, lock them in order by ID

 Example